jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 ADDED LOGIC SINCE FAT:
 - Hardcoded alt settings and fast curve to 0
 - Added logic for shortened auto close timing if device opened due to LOV
+- HLT now trips to lockout upon current exceeding pickup level, rather than waiting to time out
 - if a device is directional, when it opens, it will be kicked out of auto
+	- Keeping it on ties as well, even though there may be edge cases where we would want to restore, but it won't be in auto
+		- Doing this to air on the side of safety and consistency across devices
 	- Edge case where kicking all directional devices out of auto can be undesirable:
 		- Fault on F - Tie 2 will not operate and will sit there still in auto
 		- If we lose source CB1, Tie 1 will close to restore B, but if we then subsequently lose source CB3, when TIE1 opens due to LOV, it will be kicked out of auto, so it won't close back in to restore B from source CB2